thoughtbot/guides/best-practices/README.md

 * Don't change a migration after it has been merged into master if the desired change can be solved with another migration.
 * Don't reference a model class directly from a view.
+* Don't use instance variables in partials.
+Pass local variables to partials from view templates.
 * Don't use SQL or SQL fragments (`where('inviter_id IS NOT NULL')`) outside of models.
 * If there are default values, set them in migrations.